JuliaPhysics/PhysicalOptics.jl/README.md

 ## Installation
 Currently not registered and under development.
-But the current main branch can be installed with:
+But the main branch can be installed with:
 ```julia
 julia> ] add https://github.com/JuliaPhysics/PhysicalOptics.jl
 ```